Category

 Dr. Bizzari will serve along side other leading clinicians and scientists on the OncoSynergy SAB including Mina J. Bissell, PhD, tumor microenvironment pioneer and the 2016 E.B.
 Wilson Medal Awardee; Rick Horwitz, PhD, discoverer of the integrin family of adhesion receptors and the founding Executive Director of the Allen Institute for Cell Science; and Pamela Munster, MD, Director of the Early Phase Clinical Trials Unit and Leader of the Developmental Therapeutics Program at UCSF.

-FDA Grants Second Orphan Designation for OS2966
+FDA Grants Second Orphan Drug Designation for OS2966

 By | news

-San Francisco, California – (January 20, 2015) OncoSynergy announced today that the FDA Office of Orphan Products Development (OOPD) has granted orphan drug designation for OS2966 in the treatment of ovarian cancer.
+OncoSynergy announced today that the FDA Office of Orphan Products Development (OOPD) has granted orphan drug designation for OS2966 in the treatment of ovarian cancer.
 The investigational drug candidate, a neutralizing anti-CD29 monoclonal antibody, received orphan designation for glioblastoma last summer.

 OS2966 is a first in class therapeutic candidate that selectively blocks CD29 (integrin β1 subunit), a critical path driver of cancer and therapy resistance.
 Pre-clinical data suggest OS2966 may be active against numerous solid cancers including ovarian, brain, and breast cancer.